Omaha Steaks: Branding and marketing

 Omaha Steaks uses the tagline "America's Original Butcher", and offering premium steaks via innovative packaging and delivery.
 The company was an early pioneer in direct-to-consumer sales, and continues to employ an omnichannel approach to marketing that reflects its roots in teleservices and direct mailing.

 The company was an early adopter of telemarketing, fax ordering, and online sales, and engages customers through direct mail, online marketing, and retail stores.
-In the mid-1990s Omaha Steaks expanded its corporate sales unit and created a separate corporate catalog that was intended to serve corporate buyers who were already customers.
+In the mid-1990s, Omaha Steaks expanded its corporate-sales unit and created a separate corporate catalog that was intended to serve corporate buyers who were already customers.

 In 1958, Omaha Steaks ran its first ad for mail-order steaks in The New Yorker, and has since become the longest-running advertiser in that publication.

 In 2014, an Oregon man brought a class-action suit against Omaha Steaks for violations of the Telephone Consumer Protection Act of 1991 after receiving unwanted robocalls from the company.
 The suit was settled for $2 million in 2016.

 Chef James Beard served as a spokesperson for the company in the 1970s and cookbook author Merle Ellis served as a spokesperson in the 1980s.
 In 2010, Omaha Steaks was granted a trademark for the phrase "The Official Sponsor of Tailgating."
 In October 2020, Omaha Steaks announced that chef David Rose would serve as the company's executive chef and spokesperson, and also consult on product development.

 Cookbooks

 In 1997, Frederick J. Simon, the great-grandson of Omaha Steaks founder J.J.
-Simon, wrote The Steaklover's Companion, a cookbook created in collaboration with American celebrity chefs.
+Simon, wrote The Steaklover's Companion, a cookbook created in collaboration with celebrity chefs.
 The book was intended to be the first in a series, and another, Beef For All Seasons, was published the following year.
 Since then Omaha Steaks has published numerous cookbooks, including The Great Gathering Guide and Cookbook, Omaha Steaks: Let's Grill and Omaha Steaks: Meat.